flightdeck-systems/Joystick-for-WordPress/README.md

 > Should I put all my customisations in this single plugin?

 That's entirely up to you.
 There's nothing to stop you from duplicating this plugin and changing the name.
 That way you could theoretically keep each of your customisations in their own individual plugins.
-This can be very handy when debugging, or if you want to quickly enable/disable a specific customisations temporarily. _This is what RDM does_.
+This can be very handy when debugging, or if you want to quickly enable/disable a specific customisations temporarily. _This is what we do here at Rainy Day Media_.